Complaints Procedures

 Complaints about an individual staff member:

-• ● If appropriate the parent will be encouraged to discuss the matter with staff concerned.
+● If appropriate the parent will be encouraged to discuss the matter with staff concerned.

 Stage two

-• ● Acknowledge receipt of the letter within 7 days.
+● Acknowledge receipt of the letter within 7 days.

-• ● Investigate the matter and notify the complainant of the outcome within 28
+● Investigate the matter and notify the complainant of the outcome within 28 days.

-• ● Send a full response in writing, to all relevant parties, including details of
+● Send a full response in writing, to all relevant parties, including details of any recommended changes to be made to the club’s practices or policies as result of the complaint.

-• ● Meet relevant parties to discuss the club’s response to the complaint, either
+● Meet relevant parties to discuss the club’s response to the complaint, either together or on an individual basis.

-If child protection issues are raised, the manager will refer the situation to the club’s Child Protection Officer, who will then contact the local authority designated office (LADO) and follow the procedures of the â€‹Safeguarding Children Policy.
+If child protection issues are raised, the manager will refer the situation to the company’s Child Protection Officer (CPO Spencer Davies), who will then contact the local authority designated office (LADO) and follow the procedures of the Safeguarding Policy.
 If a criminal act may have been committed, the manager will contact the police.

 Making a complaint to Ofsted